Systematic incarceration of African American males is a wrong, costly path

 More information: Overview of substance use disorders and incarceration of African American males, Mukku Venkata K, Benson Timothy G, Alam Farzana, Richie William Donald, Bailey Rahn Kennedy, Frontiers in Psychiatry, DOI:10.3389/fpsyt.2012.00098

-Journal reference: Frontiers in Psychology search and more info website
+Journal information: Frontiers in Psychology

 Provided by Frontiers